ssube/prometheus-sql-adapter/README.md

 - set the `PG*` environment variables for your connection info (`PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD`, `PGDATABASE`)
 - create a database
 - run `./scripts/schema-create.sh [license-level] [retain-live] [retain-total]`
-- create a role for the adapter to write samples
+- create a role for each set of adapters to write
-- run `./scripts/schema-grant.sh role-name adapter`
+- run `./scripts/schema-grant.sh [role-name] adapter`
-- create roles for Grafana, developers, etc
+- create a role for each Grafana instance to read
-- run `./scripts/schema-grant.sh role-name grafana` for each reader
+- run `./scripts/schema-grant.sh [role-name] grafana`
+- create a role for each human instance to read
+- run `./scripts/schema-grant.sh [role-name] human`

 ## Schema